 To help conserve moisture, place 2 to 4 inches of mulch, such as wood chips or shredded bark, around trees.
 Mulches also help control weeds, moderate soil temperatures, and reduce the risk of mechanical damage to tree trunks from errant lawnmowers and string trimmers.

 When mulching trees, do not place mulch against the tree's trunk.
-Feather mulch up to but not covering the root flare.
+Feather mulch up to but not covering the trunk flare.
 Ideally, the mulch is only shallowly covering the soil at least 6 inches away from the trunk of the tree.
 Mulch piled against the tree trunk may create favorable conditions for fungal cankers, root rots, insects, and rodents.

 The mulch ring should extend out to at minimum cover the original rootball and ideally extend several feet from the base of the trunk.